dseguy/changedBehavior/behavior/strftime.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/strftime.html
 	:og:locale: en

 strftime() and gmstrftime() format time and date according to locale settings.
-These functions are deprecated in PHP 8.1, and should be replaced with date() and gmtdate(), respectively, or with gmdate() or with IntlDateFormatter::format() (both of them, with the right format).
+These functions are deprecated in PHP 8.1, and should be replaced with date() and gmdate(), respectively, or with gmdate() or with IntlDateFormatter::format() (both of them, with the right format).

 PHP code
 ________